-Possession means to have an item on one's person or in one's personal property, including, but not limited to, clothing, purse, or backpack; a private vehicle used for transportation to or from school or school-related activities, including, but not limited, to an automobile, truck, motorcycle, or bicycle; telecommunications or electronic devices; or any school property used by the student, including, but not limited to, a locker or desk.
+Possession means to have an item on one's person or in one's personal property, including, but not limited to:

+- 1. Clothing, purse, or backpack; - 2.
+A private vehicle used for transportation to or from school or school-related activities, including, but not limited to, an automobile, truck, motorcycle, or bicycle;

+- 3. Telecommunications or electronic devices; or - 4.
+Any school property used by the student, including, but not limited to, a locker or desk.

-Prohibited weapon under Texas Penal Code 46.05(a) means:
+Prohibited weapon under Penal Code 46.05(a) means:

-- 1. The following items unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice:
+- 1. The following items, unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice: An explosive weapon;

 - a.
-An explosive weapon;
+A machine gun;

 - b.
-A machine gun;

-- c.
 A short-barrel firearm;

-- 2. Knuckles:

-- 3. Armor-piercing ammunition;
+- 2. Armor-piercing ammunition;

-- 4. A chemical dispensing device;
+- 3. A chemical dispensing device;

-- 5. A zip gun;
+- 4. A zip gun;

-- 6. A tire deflation device;
+- 5. A tire deflation device; or

-- 7. An improvised explosive device; or
+- 6. An improvised explosive device.

-- 8. A firearm silencer, unless classified as a curio or relic by the U.S. Department of Justice or the actor otherwise possesses, manufactures, transports, repairs, or sells the firearm silencer in compliance with federal law.

-Public Lewdness is defined by Texas Penal Code 21.07 as an offense that occurs when a person knowingly engages in an act of sexual intercourse, deviate sexual intercourse, or sexual contact in a public place or, if not in a public place, is reckless about whether another is present who will be offended or alarmed by the act.
+Public lewdness is defined by Penal Code 21.07 as an offense that occurs when a person knowingly engages in an act of sexual intercourse, deviate sexual intercourse, or sexual contact in a public place or, if not in a public place, when the person is reckless about whether another is present who will be offended or alarmed by the act.

 Public school fraternity, sorority, secret society, or gang means an organization composed wholly or in part of students that seeks to perpetuate itself by taking additional members from the students enrolled in school based on a decision of its membership rather than on the free choice of a qualified student.
-Educational organizations listed in Section 37.121(d) of the Education Code are excepted from this definition.
+Educational organizations listed in Education Code 37.121(d) are excepted from this definition.